common-voice/common-voice/docs/API/statistics.md

 `monthly_running_totals` represents the running total of statistics (total existing value + current month value).

-`yearly_sum` represents the sum of all monthly increases for the past 12 months `total_count` represents total count of all that values in the database (Not dependant on time)
+`yearly_sum` represents the sum of all monthly increases for the given year.

+`total_count` represents the total count of all the values in the database (not dependent on time).

 ## Implementation Details